naglemi/CpGWAS/README.md

 ## Installation

-Bioconductor dependencies need to be installed first.
+Bioconductor dependencies need to be installed first*.

 ```r
 if (!requireNamespace("BiocManager", quietly = TRUE))